Uranium hydride bomb

 The uranium hydride bomb was a variant design of the atomic bomb first suggested by Robert Oppenheimer in 1939 and advocated and tested by Edward Teller.
 It used deuterium, an isotope of hydrogen, as a neutron moderator in a uranium-deuterium ceramic compact.
-Unlike all other fission-based weapon types, the concept relies on a chain reaction of slow nuclear fission (see neutron temperature).
-Bomb efficiency was adversely affected by the cooling of neutrons since the latter delays the reaction, as delineated by Rob Serber in his 1992 extension of the original Los Alamos Primer.
+Unlike all other fission-bomb types, the concept relies on a chain reaction of slow nuclear fission (see neutron temperature).
+Bomb efficiency was harmed by the slowing of neutrons since the latter delays the reaction, as delineated by Rob Serber in his 1992 extension of the original Los Alamos Primer.

-The term hydride for this type of weapons has been subject to misunderstandings in the open literature.
-While the "hydride" might erroneously imply that the isotope used is hydrogen, only deuterium has been used for the bomb pits.
-The nomenclature is used in a manner similar to the term "hydrogen bomb", where the latter employs deuterium and occasionally tritium.
+The term hydride for this type of weapon has been subject to misunderstandings in the open literature.
+While "hydride" might imply that natural hydrogen (which is mostly ^{1}H), is used; only deuterium (^{2}H) has been used for the bomb pits.
+Likewise, a "hydrogen bomb" uses deuterium and occasionally tritium.

-Two uranium deuteride fueled bombs are known to have been tested, the Ruth and Ray test shots during Operation Upshot–Knothole.
+Two uranium deuteride bombs are known to have been tested, the Ruth and Ray test shots during Operation Upshot–Knothole (1953).
 Both tests produced a yield comparable to 200 tons of TNT each, and were considered to be fizzles.
 All other nuclear weapons programs have relied on fast neutrons in their weapons designs.